Amir-Mansoori/Embedded-Linux-ZedBoard-Buildroot/4-Bitstream-addition/README.md

 Go to `Vitis (SDK) ---> Create BOOT Image ---> Zynq and Zynq Ultrascale`

 Select the output path and add the 3 above-mentioned files to the Boot image partitions.
+Note that u-boot.elf is located in this directory:

+`buildroot/output/build/uboot-custom/u-boot.elf`

-Then click on Create Image.
+After adding these 3 files, click on Create Image.

 ### Important Note
 If after the booting, the hardware is not properly configured, most probably it is related to the FSBL file. **Try to create an empty project with only a Zynq PS and then use the generated FSBL file from this Zynq-PS-only project**